terroo/terroo.github.io/_posts/2021-02-23-redox-os-a-system-written-in-rust-installation-and-concepts.md

 {% endhighlight %}
 All set, now let's run Redox OS!

-# Testando o Redox OS
+# Testing the Redox OS
 If you want to watch a video featuring all the resources provided in this article, watch the video below:
 > The video is in Brazilian Portuguese, but you can use subtitles and translate into your language.